 - C10321 Bachelor of Design in Fashion and Textiles Bachelor of Creative Intelligence and Innovation

-- C10322 Bachelor of Design in Interior and Spatial Design Bachelor of Creative Intelligence and Innovation
+- C10322 Bachelor of Design in Interior Architecture Bachelor of Creative Intelligence and Innovation

-- C10323 Bachelor of Design in Integrated Product Design Bachelor of Creative Intelligence and Innovation
+- C10323 Bachelor of Design in Product Design Bachelor of Creative Intelligence and Innovation

 - C10324 Bachelor of Design in Visual Communication Bachelor of Creative Intelligence and Innovation